ArtPoon/slides/markdown/fields-ottawa.md

 * Unsupervised clustering of genomic variation may define new centres of diversity.
 * Can we select new reference points for characterizing recent recombinants?
+* Need simulation experiments to assess what network communities really mean.

 ---